airnandez/cluefs-tools/README.md

 Currently the tools below are available:

-* [lsst-demo-v10.1](lsst-demo-v10.1): contains a Python notebook for interactive exploration of the file system activity induced by the execution of the [Large Synoptic Survey Telescope (LSST)](http://dm.lsst.org/) software demo.
+* [lsst-demo-v10.1](lsst-demo-v10.1): contains a Python notebook for interactive exploration of the file system activity induced by the execution of the [Large Synoptic Survey Telescope (LSST)](http://dm.lsst.org/) software demo using v10.1.
+* [lsst-demo-v11.0](lsst-demo-v11.0): contains a Python notebook for interactive exploration of the file system activity induced by the execution of the [Large Synoptic Survey Telescope (LSST)](http://dm.lsst.org/) software demo using v11.0.

 ## Credits